What is the Industrial Strategy?

 Within Leicester and Leicestershire, the development of the Local Industrial Strategy is being led by the Leicester and Leicestershire Enterprise Partnership (LLEP).

-This will then be used as the basis of further discussions with Government around the development of a full Local Industrial Strategy for Leicester and Leicestershire.
+The LLEP area has been included in the 2nd wave of Local Industrial Strategies.
+Therefore, this prospectus is now being used as the basis of further discussions with Government around the development of a full Local Industrial Strategy for Leicester and Leicestershire.

 • Represent the distinctiveness of Leicester and Leicestershire.